 The ride ops could put the mid-course train in a holding pattern before it scales the second lift hill until the other train catches up to it.
 Perhaps a better solution (if it's feasible) would be to hold trains just beyond the loading station.
 That way, a train could be unloading and loading while a train just outside the station could be in place to be dispatched and timed to meet up with the mid-course train.
 When it is fully operational, TC will have four trains at its disposal.
 Here's hoping the park will be able to figure out how to make the racing aspect work.

 If it can't get the trains racing, is that enough of a five-star deal breaker?
 Perhaps, but even without the racing aspect, TC is still an incredible ride.

 Let's review.
 Smooth ride?
 Check.
 Great layout and pacing?
 Check.
 Wonderful first drop?
 Check (and check again).
 Airtime?
 Major check.
 That might be enough to put TC in the upper echelon of coasters.

 But the fact that it is a next-gen version of a classic ride cements its status.
 By the way, the original Colossus partly earned its classic badge by appearing in the first National Lampoon's Vacation movie.
-You can read about its starring role in my feature, "What's the Deal with Walley World?"
+You can read about its starring role in the TripSavvy feature, "What's the Deal with Walley World?"